kubevela/catalog/addons/cert-manager/README.md

 # cert-manager

-This addon is for flink-kubernetes-operator addon and flink-cluster to run in normal,which is for managing flink-kubernetes-operator‘s certificate
+This addon is for cert-manager, which is for managing the k8s certificates

 # tips